Maple Bacon Glazed Donut Holes

 Popular questions:

 - Can I use pre-cooked bacon?
+Yes, you can use pre-cooked bacon to save time.

-You can bake the donut holes in advance and add the glaze just before serving. - Can I substitute the maple syrup with honey?
+- Can I make these donut holes ahead of time?
+You can bake the donut holes in advance and add the glaze just before serving.

-Yes, honey can be used as a delicious alternative to maple syrup. - How should I store leftovers?
+- Can I substitute the maple syrup with honey?
+Yes, honey can be used as a delicious alternative to maple syrup.

-Store in an airtight container at room temperature for 1-2 days. - Can I freeze these donut holes?
+- How should I store leftovers?
+Store in an airtight container at room temperature for 1-2 days.

-Yes, you can freeze them before glazing and then reheat before serving. - Can I add nuts to the glaze?
+- Can I freeze these donut holes?
+Yes, you can freeze them before glazing and then reheat before serving.

-Chopped nuts can be a tasty addition for extra crunch. - Can I use a different type of biscuit dough?
+- Can I add nuts to the glaze?
+Chopped nuts can be a tasty addition for extra crunch.

-Experiment with different types of dough for unique flavors. - How can I make a vegan version of this recipe?
+- How can I make a vegan version of this recipe?
+Use dairy-free milk and vegan bacon alternatives.

-Use dairy-free milk and vegan bacon alternatives. - Can I add additional flavors to the glaze?
+- Can I add additional flavors to the glaze?
+Vanilla extract or cinnamon can enhance the glaze’s taste.

+- Can I bake these donut holes in an air fryer?
 Yes, adjust the cooking time and temperature accordingly.

 Helpful tips: